Click on the various photos and links throughout this page for more information.

 |RKE-100 Keyless Entry System: This is the proprietary keyless entry system made by Magnadyne for Fleetwood that is used in REV coaches.
 In the 2017 Diplomat this unit is located on the floor behind the center storage tray under the dashboard.
 It is hard to find information for this system on the internet, so here are some documents I have gathered...|

-The answer for me depends on what I need done.
+Generally, where I go for repairs depends on what I need done.
 If something on the "house side" needs fixed, there's nothing like an experienced RV repair facility to get the job done right.
-So I'll go back to the dealer for that.
+So I'll go back to the dealer, or another reputable RV repair facility, for that.
 For specialized chassis work, Freightliner Custom Chassis has a network of over 450 Freightliner maintenance facilities that work on motorhomes, including more than 90 Oasis network dealerships that specialize in motorhome chassis repairs.
 You can find the one nearest to you here on the FCCC web site.
 If the engine or transmission need attention, I'll take it to a qualified Cummins or Anderson shop - usually a good truck repair facility that's on Cummins list of qualified shops.

 But for routine safety inspections, lube jobs, preventative maintenance, and most chassis related repairs, I've found no place better than the local bus garage in my home town.
 The mechanics are skilled, meticulous, and don't mind working on motor homes.
 And the price is more reasonable than larger shops.